Creamy, buttery, and garlicky, these Yukon Gold mashed potatoes are the best homemade side dish for any holiday or family dinner.

 Put the butter and garlic in the pot with the hot potatoes, stirring well until the butter is melted.
 Add milk and sour cream, stirring until smooth.

-Add the Colby cheese, Monterey Jack cheese, parmesan cheese, ½ teaspoon salt, and pepper to the potatoes.
+Add the Colby cheese, Monterey Jack cheese, parmesan cheese, ½ teaspoon salt, and pepper to taste to the potatoes.
 Mix the potatoes until well combined. serve and enjoy.

 Notes